nikk0o046/Jobbot/README.md

 - Input your education, experience, and skills.
 Click "Submit".
 - Interact with job listings as desired

+**Fetching new data**
+If you want to fetch new data, get the API key and run: python norway_fetch_data.py

+Then, I decided to remove listings if their employer name and job title were identical: python duplicate_finder.py

+After that, create summaries:
+python create_summaries.py

+Now you are ready to populate the database with new data and proceed as already told above.

 # Contact info

 nikk0o046@gmail.com